Swimming Holes in Georgia

 Frequently Asked Questions

-How many swimming holes are in GA?
+How many swimming holes are in Georgia?

-Our directory lists 20 natural swimming destinations in GA, spanning 4 water types: Creeks (7), Rivers (5), Spring-fed pools (2), Varies, see belows (2).
+Our directory lists 20 natural swimming destinations in Georgia, spanning 4 water types: Creeks (7), Rivers (5), Spring-fed pools (2), Varies, see belows (2).
 Of these, 7 (35%) are free to access and 13 require an entry fee or parking pass.

-GA's 20 listed swimming destinations include rivers and creeks with natural swimming access, lakes and reservoirs, spring-fed pools.
+Georgia's 20 listed swimming destinations include rivers and creeks with natural swimming access, lakes and reservoirs, spring-fed pools.
 Notable water bodies include Spring, Kinchafoonee Creek, Cave Spring/Little Cedar Creek, Varies, see below, Chattahoochee River.

-Which swimming holes in GA are free?
+Which swimming holes in Georgia are free?

-7 of the 20 swimming holes in GA (35%) are listed as free to access.
+7 of the 20 swimming holes in Georgia (35%) are listed as free to access.
 The remaining 13 are in managed areas such as state parks or national forests that charge a day-use or parking fee — typically $5–$10 per vehicle.
 Always verify current fee information with the managing agency before your visit, as prices change.

-Based on the conditions reported across GA's listed sites, fall tends to offer the best swimming conditions — warm enough water with manageable crowds.
+Based on the conditions reported across Georgia's listed sites, fall tends to offer the best swimming conditions — warm enough water with manageable crowds.
 Late spring is ideal for waterfall flows; check USGS streamflow data before visiting any river site after rainfall.
 Spring-fed pools in the state often maintain consistent temperatures year-round.
 Always check current weather and water conditions before heading out.

 Safety varies significantly by location.
-18 officially managed sites in GA typically have clearer access, signage, and in some cases lifeguard coverage — these are generally the best starting points for families.
+18 officially managed sites in Georgia typically have clearer access, signage, and in some cases lifeguard coverage — these are generally the best starting points for families.
 Unofficial or backcountry swimming holes require more caution: always check water depth before letting children enter, watch for currents — even slow-looking rivers can have strong undertow, and avoid swimming during or after heavy rain.
 Supervise children closely at all times.

-Most swimming holes in GA do not require advance permits, but some high-traffic locations within national forests and popular state parks have moved to timed-entry reservation systems, especially on summer weekends.
+Most swimming holes in Georgia do not require advance permits, but some high-traffic locations within national forests and popular state parks have moved to timed-entry reservation systems, especially on summer weekends.
 13 sites charge a day-use or parking fee.
 Check the official website of the land management agency — US Forest Service (fs.usda.gov), BLM (blm.gov), or your state parks authority — for the most current access rules before your trip.